 There are several different ways of doing a sewer repair.
 Trenchless sewer repair by pipe bursting is the most common and cost effective repair.
 Other methods include replacement by horizontal boring and cured in place pipe/CIPP.
 Each of these methods of sewer repair has its advantages and drawbacks.
 This is where hiring Underground Solutions, with our years of experience, will make a difference.
 We can give you a best option for the repair and help you make the most cost-effective choice.
 We combine new technology, good old-fashioned know-how, and hard work to get the job done right.
 We’ll get your sewer going again.

-We can help with sewer repairs, Of all types, big pipe or small, small jobs and large.
-With trenchless sewer repair or excavation.
-Always a free estimate in these cities, Aloha, King City, Tigard, Lake Oswego, Beaverton, Tualatin, Forest Grove, Milwaukie, Oregon City, Gladstone, West Linn, Portland, Cedar Mill, Gresham, Rainer, Raleigh Hills, Wilsonville, Clackamas, Happy Valley, Hillsboro, Sherwood, Scappoose, and St. Helens.
+We can help with sewer repairs of all types — big pipe or small pipe, small jobs or large jobs.
+We can do trenchless sewer repair.
+We do excavation.
+And always a free estimate in these cities: Aloha, King City, Tigard, Lake Oswego, Beaverton, Tualatin, Forest Grove, Milwaukie, Oregon City, Gladstone, West Linn, Portland, Cedar Mill, Gresham, Rainer, Raleigh Hills, Wilsonville, Clackamas, Happy Valley, Hillsboro, Sherwood, Scappoose, and St. Helens.